Julynx/cursely/README.md

 3) Copy the config files from the zip archive to the minecraft installation folder.
 4) Print any errors that might have occurred.

+You can find examples for modpacks in [cursely/modpacks/](https://github.com/Julynx/cursely/tree/main/cursely/modpacks).

 <br>

 ## Resolution files